Blog

 FineBI for user activity analysis

 FineBI gives you powerful tools to analyze user activity and engagement.
-You connect data from multiple sources and visualize active user metrics on your saas dashboard.
+You connect data from multiple sources and visualize active user metrics on your SaaS dashboard.
 You use drag-and-drop features to build dashboards that show DAU, WAU, and MAU trends.
 FineBI lets you set up alerts for drops in engagement, helping you respond quickly.
-You share dashboards with your team to focus on key kpis and improve customer retention.
-With FineBI, you see how changes in engagement affect revenue and other saas kpis.
+You share dashboards with your team to focus on key KPIs and improve customer retention.
+With FineBI, you see how changes in engagement affect revenue and other SaaS KPIs.
 You make data-driven decisions that help your business grow.

 FineBI Drag-and-drop Interface